matejmarek/VOT2023_Dataset_presentation/README.md

        * These are made automatically by <i>media_maker.py</i>:
        * newList.js
        *  media
+  * Programs you will have in your sources:
+  * highlight.css
+  * vot.css
+  * highlight.js
+  * uri.js

 Created by Matej Marek & Simon Bravek & Tomas Peterka